What is the cost of living in London?

 Obviously, it must be said that personal preferences and where the shopping is done will affect the final cost.
-Average price of food in London can easily be compared between some of the large supermarket chains.
+The average price of food in London can easily be compared between some of the large supermarket chains.

-Waitrose, Sainsburys and Tesco spread in a capillary way throughout the city.
+Waitrose, Sainsburys, and Tesco spread in a capillary way throughout the city.
 Wherever you live you will have one close by.
-Marks & Spencers, a British institution, is also very popular, but you will have to adapt mainly to its own brand.
-Then there are many others like Morrison and Asda including the beloved low cost ones, Lidl and Aldi.
+Marks & Spencer, a British institution, is also very popular, but you will have to adapt mainly to its own brand.
+Then there are many others like Morrison and Asda including the beloved low-cost ones, Lidl and Aldi.

 The ease of access to the first group of supermarkets is paid for in terms of cost.
 If you only have access to their smaller stores then your average cost of food in London will be even higher.